BeyondRobotix/mavesp8266/README.md

 * Resetting to Defaults: In case you change the parameters and get locked out of the module, all the parameters can be reset by bringing the GPIO pin low.
     For ESP8266: Connect GPIO02 pin to GND pin.
     For ESP32: Connect GPIO22 pin to GND pin.

+### Status LED

+This feature is availlable for esp32 and PW_LINK with builtin led (GPIO02 is used by default).
+For others boards you can add led on a availlabe GPIO but you need set this GPIO in source code and rebuild the firmware (or tell me ^^ ).

+Meaning:
+blink at 1hz : On start, waiting wifi client.
+Stay on : update in progress.
+Blink at 2hz : reboot imminant.

+### Actions on button

+This feature is availlable for all board (except PW_LINK) with free GPIO (default GPIO : ref to wiring).
+Just Plug a button to GPIO pin and GND pin.

+2 pushs : test (for debug, do nothing).
+3 pushs : request reboot.
+4 pushs : request restore default parameters.
+5 pushs : request factory reset.

+> 5 pushs : reset button action after 2s.

+Actions are commit ant start only 2 seconds after the last push.

 ### MavLink Protocol